ibm-cloud-docs/mqcloud/learn/mqoc_security.md

 ### Enabling TLS security for MQ channels in MQ on Cloud

-As mentioned previously, a queue manager deployed on MQ version 9.2.1r2 will have TLS enabled on its predefined channels by default.
-However, queue managers deployed at a lower version than 9.2.1r2, which have been upgraded to version 9.2.1r2 or above will not have TLS enabled by default.
+As mentioned previously, a queue manager created at MQ version 9.2.2r1 (or above) will have TLS enabled on its predefined channels by default.
+However, queue managers deployed at a lower version than 9.2.2r1, which have been upgraded to version 9.2.2r1 or above will not have TLS enabled by default.
 The below document explains the process of how you can enable TLS on a channel which does not have it set, along with how to create a trusted keystore file.
 - [Enabling TLS security for MQ channels in MQ on Cloud](/docs/mqcloud?topic=mqcloud-mqoc_configure_chl_ssl).